 Turkey is the latest country to be affected by a slew of match-fixing and betting scandals around the globe, from South Korea to Zimbabwe.

-The government has promised to be tough on match-fixing, introducing legislation three months ago to confront hooliganism and cheating in football, which includes a maximum 12-year prison sentence for fixing games.
+The Turkish government has promised to be tough on match-fixing, introducing legislation three months ago to confront hooliganism and cheating in soccer, which includes a maximum 12-year prison sentence for fixing games.